How Do Catholic & Public Schools Compare?

 And SJB students performed better than all of them!
 The data shows that 8th grade students at SJB outperformed public school students and Catholic students throughout the Archdiocese.

 There's not a great amount of objective data comparing the student performances of Catholic and public schools in Montgomery County, Md.
 When it comes to testing, Maryland public school students take the PARCC while Catholic school students take Scantron.
-In 8th grade, however, many students from Catholic and public schools take the High School Placement Test (HSPT).
-What's more, because public school students were ambitious enough to take the test, there's a good chance they were stronger-than-average public-school students.
+In 8th grade, however, many students from Catholic and public schools take the High School Placement Test (HSPT), and the results show the Catholic school students outperform their public school counterparts on the HSPT.
+What's more, because the public-school scores came from students who were ambitious enough to take the test for private school, there's a good chance that those scores were higher than the public-school average.

 Catholic Students Outperform Public Students in Technology and Engineering